Kotdnz/poc_cna_openshift/README.md

 - install [minishift](https://docs.okd.io/3.11/minishift/getting-started/installing.html)
 - run minishift
 - create the new project __myproject__
-- to check if all working properly create first application __MongoDB__ with the standard parameters and __sampledb__ as database
+- to check if all working properly create first application __MongoDB__ with the following: __monogodb__ dbuser/dbpass, admin pass: __admin__ and __sampledb__ as database
-- to adjust the mongodb connect to pod oc exec mongodb-2-8m88d -i -t -- bash -il login to mongo mongo 127.0.0.1:27017/$MONGODB_DATABASE -u $MONGODB_USER -p $MONGODB_PASSWORD
+Connect to pod via terminal and execute the following: mongo -u admin -p admin admin db.createUser({
+  user: "mongodb2",
+  pwd: "mongodb2",
+  roles: [
+    { role: "userAdmin", db: "sampledb" },
+    { role: "dbAdmin",   db: "sampledb" },
+    { role: "readWrite", db: "sampledb" }
+  ]
+});
+This is all with Mongo.

-- switch our docker to minishift reository
+- To continue the deploy switch our docker to minishift reository
 <code><p>
 $ minishift docker-env<p>
 and execute all command in our shell.
 To verify -<p>
 $ docker ps
 </code>
 - [build all our images to openshift](https://docs.okd.io/3.11/minishift/using/docker-daemon.html).
-Or use save and load to push. <p>
+Or use save and load to push - I'm using for this two terminal window. <p>
 We should yield the following in minishift repository

 |REPOSITORY|TAG|IMAGE ID|CREATED|SIZE|